 top of page

-I began expressing myself through art at the age of seventeen, back in 1996.
-During a difficult period marked by depression, anxiety, and family struggles, art became a vital outlet — a way to make sense of pain and identity.
-With an ill parent at home and the weight of personal trauma, I turned inward, finding in art both a refuge and a language for my emotions.
-Studying at my local art college in the North was transformative.
-It was there that I began to explore the complexities of thought and memory through fine art — working primarily in 2D and occasionally 3D media.
+I began my art career back in 1996.
+Art became a outlet a way to make sense of pain and identity.
+I turned inward, finding in art a language for my emotions.
+It was there that I began to explore the complexities of thought and memory through fine art.
 My earliest works revolved around the concept of time — revisiting, reliving, and confronting moments from the past with honesty and vulnerability.
-Over the past twenty-eight years, I have exhibited in numerous group shows, held solo exhibitions, and had my work published — experiences that continue to affirm my belief in art as both a personal necessity and a universal form of connection.
+I have exhibited in numerous group shows, held solo exhibitions, and had my work published — experiences that continue to affirm my belief in art as both a personal necessity and a universal form of connection.
 Art is not simply what I do; it is how I exist in the world.
 It is my way of breathing, reflecting, and being.

 bottom of page